The method that should be used for determining paragraph

 or right-to-left text like Hebrew and Arabic.
 If this is the case,

-after the operation, you may wish to change the reading direction
+before the operation, you may wish to change the reading direction

 The following code can be used to set the predominant language